floodfx/liveviewjs/README.md

 How Phoenix desribes LiveView:
 > LiveView is an exciting new library which enables rich, real-time user experiences with server-rendered HTML.
 LiveView powered applications are stateful on the server with bidrectional communication via WebSockets, offering a vastly simplified programming model compared to JavaScript alternatives.

 In other words, LiveView takes a very different approach than the popular SPA frameworks like React, Vuejs, and Svelt to building rich, highly interactive web applications.
 Instead of sending down a bundle of javascript, LiveView apps render an HTML page on the first request and then connect via a persistent socket over which client events are sent and updated received.
 These events may trigger a state update on the server and a re-calculation of what the page should look like.
 Instead of reloading the page, the client receives a "diff" of the page via the socket and the page's DOM is updated.
-(This [video](https://online.pragmaticstudio.com/courses/liveview-pro/modules/4) by Pragmatic Studio does an amazing job of explaining how LiveView works.)

 The programming paradigm is extremely powerful and productive!

 ### Feedback is a 🎁
-I am not an expert on Phoenix Liveview, Elixir, Erlang VMs, etc or really most things.
-Please feel free to open an issue with questios, bugs, etc.
+Please feel free to open an issue with questions, bugs, etc.

 ### Status - **β**
 LiveViewJS is in βeta.
 The project is still young but the code is stable, tested, and well-documented.